tomMulholland/isDB/scripts/scrape/README.md

 ## html_to_csv
 This uses BeautifulSoup and some manual text processing algorithms to extract meaningful text from the saved html files, then exports them to a .csv file, for future use with Deepdive.

+#scrape_google_search.txt
+a simple script using the xgoogle library to scrape the links from a google search results page